 A catalog of the pains a knowledge management system can encounter.
-Each pain is named as a question against a property of the artefact - the answer "no" being the felt cost.
 Recognition has two failure modes:

 - the cost is absorbed as friction (slow onboarding, repeated questions, duplicated decisions) before it is named